mdoolin2014/anthelm/README.md

-# Anthelminthic Project
+# Antiparasitics Project
 Authors: M.L.Doolin and M.D.Dearing.
 Institution: University of Utah

-Using the fecal microbiota (16S data) to investigate microbiome changes in C57Bl/6 mice treated with the antiparasitics albendazole or metronidazole.
+"Differential effects of antiparasitics on the gut microbiome: Minimal impact of albendazole, depletions and then resilience with metronidazole" submitted to The Journal of Infectious Diseases, under review.

 ## Project design:
-Animals housed in cages of 2–3, sexes distributed across treatment groups.
-Samples from pretreatment and after 7d of treatment with one of two antiparasitics or control group treated with autoclaved DI water.
-Seeing if antiparasitic drugs alone alter microbial community.
-Often used as deworming tools in projects monitoring parasite-microbiome interactions but drug effect is unaccounted for in experiment.

-## Labels:
-- pretreat – samples before D1 of treatment
-- D7 – samples after 7 days of treatment
-- ALB – group treated with albendazole (broad spectrum anthelminthic)
-- MTZ – group treated with metronidazole (broad spectrum antiprotozoal/antianaerobe)
-- Control – group that was gavaved with only DI water
+Mice were housed in cages of 2–3, sexes distributed across treatment groups.
+Sampled feces before treatment start, after 7 days of daily treatment, and then after a two-week recovery period.
+Characterized fecal microbiotas with 16S sequencing.
+Compared fecal micorbiota change between pretreatment and posttreatement, and separately compared post-recovery samples to one another due to different DNA extraction methods.

+Significance: Both drugs are often used as antiparasitic treatments of hosts suffering from gut parasitic diseases.
+Diseases can be exacerbated by gut microbial dysbiosis, and this study shows that metronidazole especially should be considered as causing dysbiosis from treatment.
+We encourage consideration of alternative treatments or support of microbiome health with probiotic supplements or prebiotic foods.